 Output :

-Proper subset and non proper subset symbol in LaTeX
+Proper and non-proper subset symbol

 Output :